 them and know how to use them in the event of poor visibility.
 Suitable maps of Ben Nevis are produced by OrdnanceSurvey and Harvey Maps.

 Get a FREE Harvey's Ben Nevis Ultramap when you join Mountaineering Scotland - find out more here.

 Because the summit is on the edge of the cliffs, and there are steep gullies on either side of the route down, it is absolutely essential that you know and are able to follow the correct directions to safely gain the lower slopes.

 From the summit cairn, walk for 150 metres on a bearing of 231 degrees, which will take you safely past Gardyloo Gully on your right.
 Then follow a bearing of 282 degrees, which will take you down to the zig-zags on the mountain track, avoiding Five Finger Gully with its deceivingly gentle upper slopes but which has been scene of many accidents.

 Once you have reached the zig-zags, if there is snow about you must still be careful to avoid drifting into the Red Burn area, which is a known avalanche danger area.

 If you are unsure about how to follow these directions you can refer to our navigation pages for more information, but it is vital that at least one of your party is confident about their navigation skills.

 Highland Council has a dedicated ranger base right at the foot of the main mountain track in Glen Nevis, with toilets and car parking facilities.
-Staff at the ranger base can provide you with all the latest information regarding conditions on the mountain.
-Tel 01397 705922 See also the Ben Nevis Visitor Centre facebook page for latest photos and write ups of mountain conditions.
+Staff at the ranger base can provide you with all the latest information regarding conditions on the mountain (tel 01397 705922).
+See also the Ben Nevis Visitor Centre facebook page for latest photos and information on mountain conditions.

 If there is an accident and you are in need of professional help, dial 999 or 112 and ask for Police and Mountain Rescue.